Actor-Critic Model Predictive Control: Differentiable Optimization meets Reinforcement Learning for Agile Flight: Results

 \subsection{How sensitive is our approach to exploration hyperparameters?}

-Since our approach incorporates a model of the dynamics within the optimization problem, it has access to prior information before the training phase, and hence leverages prior knowledge of the dynamics in its architecture.
+Since our approach incorporates a model of the dynamics within the optimization problem, our policy has access to prior information before the training phase, and hence leverages prior knowledge of the dynamics in its architecture.
+In contrast, its AC-MLP counterpart consists of a randomly initialized MLP policy, which has no prior built-in knowledge about the system.
 This raises questions about the extent of exploration needed to discover an optimal policy and how the exploration parameter can be minimized to achieve optimal performance.
 To explore this, we study the effect of the initial policy standard deviation hyperparameter on the performance of both AC-MLP and AC-MPC.

-This hyperparameter influences the exploration behavior of the RL algorithms.
+This parameter controls how much Gaussian noise is injected at the control input level of the policy.
+This means that for the AC-MPC, during training the noise is injected on top of the solution that comes from the optimizer.
+Therefore, excessive noise can result in these solver solutions being almost entirely disregarded.

 In Fig.~\ref{fig:std_ablation}, we present reward plots for the training on the Vertical track under different values of this hyperparameter.
 The results show that AC-MLP requires a higher degree of exploration to identify the optimal solution.
 This indicates that AC-MPC effectively utilizes the prior dynamics knowledge, resulting in improved performance with reduced exploration.
 More interestingly, Fig.~\ref{fig:std_ablation} shows that AC-MPC is less sensitive to the choice of this hyperparameter and yields high performance despite very low exploration values.
 On the other hand, AC-MLP fails to reach high-reward regions when trained with low values and generally underperforms in comparison to the proposed method.

+As a conclusion of this study, the main guideline to tune the proposed AC-MPC is to use less exploration noise than generally needed for AC-MLP.
+Table \ref{tab:ppo_params} shows the hyperparameters used for both AC-MPC and AC-MLP, where the main difference is the initial exploration hyperparameter.

 }